walkerrandolphsmith/VersionOne.Api.Docs/source/includes/activityStream/index.md

 The activity stream is not guaranteed to contain every change to an asset.
 To get a full accounting of all changes, you must use the asset history.
 </aside>

-## Query Params

-Params     | Meaning
+Query Params     | Meaning
 ---------- | -------
 anchorDate | Datetime to use in selecting the returned activity.
 Defaults to 'now'. direction | 'Forward' or 'Back'.
 Controls whether activity earlier or later than the anchor date will be returned.
 Defaults to 'Back'. maxCount | Number of activities to return.
 Defaults to 25. verbs | A comma-separated list of verbs to act as a filter on the activity returned.
 By default, no filter is applied.

 Valid verbs are:
 * Added
 * Blocked
 * Deleted